deepblueore/Wav2Vec_VK_test/README.md

 As hyperparameters of **SVM** I had: 1) kernel type, 2) regulirization coef. and 3) learning rate.
 To select hyperparameters I used the easiest method - grid-search.
 For more information, see the attached notebook.
 ### Results
 I've got 32.5% accuracy on this baseline model (random classifier gives 12.5%).
+## Conclusion
+Wav2Vec2.0 model was trained on a much smaller number of iterations than the SVM, but still received loss whic is twice better.
+To get better accuracy, we can simply increase the number of iterations - but this way we will get stuck in the neighborhood of the optimum.
+By increasing the size of the training batch or starting to reduce the step after the 70% of all iterations, we will get significantly better values of the accuracy of the Wav2Vec model.
 # What I would like to do
 1) **The most essential**.
 Implement training using PyTorch (because using Trainer I can't make step decreasing after 70% of all the iterations).
 3) Use bayessian approach to the selection of hyperparameters (AdamW).